GermanCodeEngineer/py-pmp-manip/docs/config.md

-# Configuration System – `pypenguin.config`
+# Configuration System – `pmp_manip.config`

-This module handles centralized configuration for the `pypenguin` project.
+This module handles centralized configuration for the `pmp_manip` project.
 It allows setting and validating all configuration parameters exactly once, after which they are **deeply frozen** to prevent further modification.

 For field-specific documentation, refer to the table at the bottom.